 Read Viewpoints on Fidelity.com: Do you need a trust?

 Focused on education?
 Think about a 529 plan savings account.

 If your focus is largely on helping a child, grandchild, or other person pay for education expenses, consider using a 529 savings account.
 A big plus with this type of account is that you and your spouse can front-load 5 years' worth of your annual exclusion gifts.
 Together, you could give 5 times the combined total of $30,000 for 2019, or $150,000, to each of your children or grandchildren without touching your lifetime federal gift tax exclusion for couples of $22.8 million.2

 In addition, the 2017 Tax Cuts and Jobs Act expanded 529 plans beyond college to now include the ability to fund up to $10,000 in K–12 tuition per beneficiary per year.

 The donor-advised fund

-DAFs offer flexibility in your timing of your giving by allowing you to front-load your charitable donations.
-By making a large donation to the account, you can claim a tax deduction in the year of the gift.
-However, the money needn’t be distributed to the actual charity in the year you make the contribution.
+A donor-advised fund (DAF) is a program of a public charity, such as Fidelity Charitable®, that allows donors to make contributions to the charity, become eligible to take an immediate tax deduction, and then make recommendations on distributing the funds to qualified charitable organizations.
+By making a large donation to the donor-advised fund, you can claim a tax deduction in the year of the gift.
+However, the money does not need to be granted to a charity in the year you make the contribution.
 You can let the money grow and you can decide later how the money will be distributed.

 Next steps to consider

-Learn about the Fidelity Charitable® Giving Account®.
+Learn about the Fidelity Charitable Giving Account.